 Do you have an ostomy and worry if it will affect your studies?
 That’s was the question I had when I wanted to go back to school.
-I was concerned about becoming a full-time student as a new ostomate.
+I was a brand new ostomate and concerned about becoming a full-time student.

-Here are some tips and products I found that helped make my life at school easier:
+Here are some tips and products that helped make my life at school easier.

-1. Meet with the teacher before the school year kicks off.
+1. Meet with your teacher before the school year kicks off.

 2. Find a backpack that's right for you.

-One thing that is super important when studying on campus is making sure that you are supported in not only bathrooms on campus, but also having the right essentials to help you get through the day.
-Hopefully your doctors and ostomy nurse have discussed the importance of hernia prevention because having an ostomy puts you at greater risk.
-Use techniques that will help eliminate heavy lifting; here are a few ideas:
+One thing that is super important when studying on campus is making sure that you have the right essentials to help you get through the day.
+Hopefully, your doctors and ostomy nurse have discussed the importance of hernia prevention because having a stoma can put you at greater risk.
+Here are a few ideas that will help eliminate heavy lifting:

 - Comfortable and at the right height.
 A backpack that causes you to hunch forward could create problems.